-D escribing the Issue and Idea 21 .
-Select the YOF Priority Outcome that most aligns with the change you want to make through this project.
-(Check only one) Supporting parents, guardians and caregivers to navigate and access resources for economic stability Supporting parents, guardians and caregivers to effectively navigate, access, and influence systems that affect family well-being Creating safe spaces for Indigenous and/or Black parents, guardians and caregivers to strengthen relationships, build strong community and cultural connections, and heal from trauma 22 Identify the population(s) that are the primary beneficiaries of your project using the list below.
+- 19. Select the YOF outcome that most aligns with the change you want to make through this project.
+(Check only one) - Supporting parents, guardians and caregivers to navigate and access resources for economic stability - Supporting parents, guardians and caregivers to effectively navigate, access, and influence systems that affect family well-being - Creating safe spaces for Indigenous and/or Black parents, guardians and caregivers to strengthen relationships, build strong community and cultural connections, and heal from trauma

+20. Identify the population(s) that are the primary beneficiaries of your project using the list below.
 Your primary beneficiaries are your "YOF parents, guardians and caregivers)".
-(Select at least one) TIP: Check only those identities and lived experiences of the parents, guardians and caregivers (your beneficiaries) that that you are specifically looking to engage and you have designed your program to benefit.
-When selecting Indigenous (First Nations, Métis or Inuit), members can be from urban, rural and/or on reserve communities. □ Indigenous parents, guardians, and caregivers (i.e., First Nations, Métis, Inuit) ○ First Nations families ○ Métis families ○ Inuit families □ Black parents, guardians, and caregivers □ Racialized parents, guardians, and caregivers Newcomer parents, guardians, and caregivers □ Francophone parents, guardians, and caregivers □ Parents, guardians, and caregivers and/or their children who are two-spirit, lesbian, gay, bisexual, transgender, queer and/or questioning, intersex, asexual (2SLGBTQIA+) □ Parents, guardians, and caregivers and/or their children living with disabilities or special needs □ Parents, guardians, and caregivers living in rural, remote and/or Northern communities Parents, guardians, and caregivers and/or their children in conflict or at risk of being in conflict with the law □ Parents, guardians, and caregivers at risk of contact or in contact with child welfare

-Parents, guardians, and caregivers in low-income situations

-Parents, guardian and caregivers who are or at risk of being homeless Parents, guardians, and caregivers whose children are at-risk of dropping out or have dropped out of school Parents, guardians, and caregivers and/or their children living with mental health needs and/or addictions Parents, guardians, and caregivers whose children are not engaged or are at risk of not being engaged with education, employment, or training programs
+(Select at least one)

+- □ Indigenous parents, guardians, and caregivers (i.e., First Nations, Métis, Inuit); - First Nations - o Métis - o Inuit - □ Black parents, guardians, and caregivers. - Racialized parents, guardians, and caregivers. - □ Newcomer parents, guardians, and caregivers. - □ Francophone parents, guardians, and caregivers. - □ Parents, guardians, and caregivers and/or their children who are two-spirit, lesbian, gay, bisexual, transgender, queer and/or questioning, intersex, asexual (2SLGBTQIA+) - Parents, guardians, and caregivers and/or their children living with disabilities or special needs. - Parents, guardians, and caregivers living in rural, remote and/or Northern communities. - Parents, guardians, and caregivers and/or their children in conflict or at risk of being in conflict with the law. - Parents, guardians, and caregivers at risk of contact or in contact with child welfare services. - □ Parents, guardians, and caregivers in low-income situations. - Parents, guardian and caregivers who are or at risk of being homeless - Parents, guardians, and caregivers whose children are at-risk of dropping out or have dropped out of school. - Parents, guardians, and caregivers and/or their children living with mental health needs and/or addictions - Parents, guardians, and caregivers whose children are not engaged or are at risk of not being engaged with education, employment, or training programs